SingingBush/presentations/PITCHME.md

 - *java.xml.ws.annotation* — subset of the JSR-250 Common Annotations to support web services
 ---

 using the *java.se.ee* aggregate module as a temporary workaround would add all the modules on previous slide (it's not recommended though).

 They are marked as `@Deprecated(forRemoval=true)` and could be gone by the next major release (next year).

 ---
 ### potential workarounds

  - `--add-modules java.xml.bind,java.transaction` can be used to packages back on the classpath
- - `--illegal-access=permit` (permit [jdk9 default], warn, debug, deny [future default]) allow illegal reflective access from code on the class path
  - If you still want to compile on JDK 8, use `-XX:+IgnoreUnrecognizedVMOptions` along with newer args
  - loads more, read the docs